-Major traits include early flowering, high vigour, increased height, lodging resistance, Ascochyta blight resistance, Botrytis grey mould resistance, tolerance to high soil boron and superior quality.
+Genotypes with traits such as early flowering, high vigour, increased height, lodging resistance, Asochyta blight resistance, Botrytis grey mould resistance, tolerance to high soil boron and superior quality had been identified through CIPAL.
+These genotypes gave the period of investment a sound base to produce further improvements in new varieties.

-The principal outputs of this investment have been improved lentil varieties.
-Important traits from these improved varieties have been yield, yield stability and disease resistance (as stated above).
+The principal outputs of these lentil investments by the GRDC have been improved varieties.
+Important traits from these improved varieties have been yield, yield stability and disease resistance.
 Improvements in these traits were delivered in the new varieties released from 2008 to 2012.
-Further improvements were made between 2012 and 2016 with GRDC being the major investor.
+Further improvements are expected in releases between 2012 and 2016.
 Higher yields and increased disease resistance can translate into higher profits from the lentil crop, in turn potentially increasing the attractiveness of lentil in rotations.

-The total investment by the GRDC of \$20 million (present value terms) has been estimated to produce total gross benefits of \$60 million (present value terms) providing a net present value of \$40 million.
+The total investment by the GRDC of \$20 million (present value terms) has been estimated to produce total gross benefits of \$60 million (present value terms) providing a net present value of \$40 million.14